 Speaking of budgets, consider adding a line item dedicated to investing.
 Just as you’d allocate, say, $100 to utilities, and $15 to your streaming subscription each month, allocate some money to investing upfront.

-Finding the right broker
+Finding the right broker to help you invest for the first time

 Once you’ve freed up some money to invest, you’ll want to find what Backman calls a “low-cost brokerage account” to start investing small amounts of money.
 The Motley Fool has a list of recommendations to get you started.